10 Best Things To Do in Trinidad, Cuba

 The church is centrally located in town and is impressive inside.
 A few small museum exhibits display artifacts related to an uprising called the “Lucha Contra los Bandidos” against the new Cuban Revolution in the 1960s; feel free to skip through these rather quickly (especially if you can’t read in Spanish!), though the patio with its jeep and ship used in the battles is interesting!

 Climb to the rooftop and bell tower for the most impressive part of the visit to this integral part of the Trinidad skyline.
 While there aren’t any elevators to the top, it’s worth the several flights of stairs to reach the top for the incredible view that awaits.
-This is one of the best things to do in Trinidad, with out a doubt a highlight for most visitors to this gem of a city.
+This is one of the best things to do in Trinidad, and a highlight for most visitors to this gem of a city.

 2. Take a Free Walking Tour of Trinidad